 Firebuilder -- Orange Paint.
 Their responsibility is to build and tend all fires upon the altars of Friendship and Warmth, that we may have light for ceremonies.

 Tom-Tom Beater -- Green Paint.
-They beat the drums that send forth the call that will bring Tribesmen to ceremony, as well as beat the drums for the Dance of Joy.
+They beat the drums that send forth the call that will bring members to ceremony, as well as beat the drums for the Dance of Joy.

 Runner -- Blue Paint.
-They serve as messengers and escorts of the Tribe.
+They serve as messengers and escorts.
 It is their job to make sure the candidates get where they are going, when they are supposed to be there.

 Keeper of the Sacred Bundle -- Yellow Paint.
-It is their duty to keep the Customs and Traditions of the Tribe.
+It is their duty to keep the Customs and Traditions of Mic-O-Say.

 Shaman -- Purple Paint.
 Their duty is to aid the Tribal Council and in doing so, prepare themselves for this future responsibility.
 Orientation for first year campers is also their responsibility.